 No matter, Ealey still had a professional career in the NFL to look forward to.
 At the time, there were 17 rounds in the NFL draft.
 Ealey was a shoe-in.
 Surely, based on what he had just done, something no one had ever done, his ticket to the NFL was secure, right?
 Wrong.
 After a whopping 442 draft picks, a collective jaw dropped across Toledo when Ealey was not among those picked in the NFL draft.
 For so many, it was inconceivable that Ealey wasn’t considered quarterback material in the NFL.

-As some sort of consolation prize, he got a couple calls, one from Denver and another from Kansas City, but it wasn’t for quarterback, but the possibility of becoming a defensive back.
+As some sort of consolation prize, Ealey did get a couple calls, one from Denver and another from Kansas City, but it wasn’t for quarterback, but the possibility of becoming a defensive back.
 Unfortunately, there was a stigma placed on black quarterbacks…that they couldn’t intellectually compete in the NFL.
-In the minds of the powers that be inside the NFL, there just wasn’t room for a black quarterback.
 Different story today, but not back then.
 Nonetheless, Ealey answered the NFL.

 “I did not want anything else but quarterback,” Ealey said.
 “Because I felt that what I needed and wanted I had with my education and my degree.
 And if that meant that I didn’t have to play, couldn’t play, wouldn’t play, that was okay believe it or not; but I wasn’t going to go into the NFL as a defensive back.”

 Comfortable in his own skin and confident with his own decisions, the indomitable all-star athlete had the courage to write his own script, with or without the NFL.